VMLYR/Drupal-KIT/readme.md

 low-effort/high-reward action.
 This allows for environment URLs that are easier to remember and access, both for those working on the site and for clients.

+## Theme Development

+When creating a new theme using the `fin kit/init-theme` command you'll have two directory structures created for you:

+1. **docroot/themes/custom/yourtheme** - This is meant to only contain the files Drupal needs to render the site - e.g. css, javascript, images, template files.
+It does **not** contain any source files used to generate those files (e.g. sass files).
+It's important to note that some files under this directory are generated (see next point) and some (e.g. template files) should be edited directly.

+1. **source/themes/custom/yourtheme** - Contains all of the source files used to generate the files in docroot/themes/custom/yourtheme.

+Gulp is used to process the files in _source_ and writes the corresponding output to the matching theme directory under _docroot_.
+The default gulp file (source/gulpfile.js) is set up with a set of basic tasks needed by most themes.
+It is also set up to run those tasks in all of the directories under source/themes/custom.
+This allows the developer to have multiple themes (e.g. a base theme and child themes) under development and use a single command to build them all.

+The following functionality is provided by the default gulp file:

+- Sass - Processes all of the scss files under _styles_ in each theme directory and generates source maps.
+The output is places in _docroot/themes/custom/yourtheme/css_.
+- Javascript - Copies and generates source maps for all js files under _scripts_ in each theme directory.
+The output is placed in _docroot/custom/yourtheme/js_.
+- Images - Minifies all images under _images_ and places the output in _docroot/custom/yourtheme/images_.
+- Fonts - Copies all the files under _fonts_ to _docroot/custom/yourtheme/fonts_.
+- Icons - Compiles all the svg files under _icons_ and writes the out put to the _docroot/custom/yourtheme/styles/vendor_ and _docroot/custom/yourtheme/fonts/icons_ directories.
+- Testing - Linting of sass and javascript files as configured in _source/.sass-lint.yml_ and _source/.eslintrc_.

+Tasks provided by the default gulp file are:

+- default - Builds the Sass, Javascript, Images, Fonts, and Icons as described above.
+- test - Runs the sass and javascript linters.
+- watch - Builds everything included in the default task as file change in the _source_ directory structure.